charles-turner-1/GLODAP_Section_Gridder.jl/README.md

 - `expocode`: A string telling the function which cruise you wish to grid.
 For example, to grid the 1992 occupation of A05, set `expocode="29HE19920714"`.
 Expocodes for a section can be found using `listSectionExpocodes(sectionName)`.
+- `variableName`: A string telling the function which expocode we wish to grid.
+For example, set `variableName = "G2theta"` to grid temperature.

 ##### Optional Arguments
+- `gridding`: A string specifying whether to use isobaric (default) or isopycnic gridding.
+Beware, isopycnic gridding is still in testing.
+- `meanValue`: A string, specifying which mean value to use as a background.
+Options are `scalar` (default), `horzMean` (horizontal mean value), or `climatology` (climatological mean value). `climatology` is derived from the GLODAP climatology, and only available for `G2theta`, `G2salinity`, and `G2tco2` (at present).
+- `epsilonVal`: A float, specifying the value Epsilon_0 (default 0.1).
+Smaller values force the gridded fields to fit more closely to the observations
+- `plotResults`: A boolean (default false).
+Settings `plotResults=true` will plot out the returned field as a heatmap.
+- `autoTruncateMask`: A boolean (default false).
+Setting `autoTruncateMask=true` will automatically truncate the mask such that regions with no observations are masked out.
+This can be useful for partial cruises.
+- `crossValidate`: A boolean (default false).
+Setting `crossValidate=true` will enable a cross validation of the gridding to determine whether a better `epsilonVal` can be obtained, and auto adjust to return the field gridded with this value.
+This is computationally expensive and does not necessarily return a better field.
+- `crossValidationNum`: An integer (default 5).
+If `crossValidate` is set to true, `crossValidateNum` controls the number of cross validations performed.
+A larger number should return a better final field but is more computationally expensive.

 ### gridSectionPipeline